 The good thing about exercise ball is that it can be used indoor (for example a meeting room in office) or outdoor (the beach or park).

-Step 4: Sit on it comfortably
+Step 4: Sit on exercise ball comfortably like an office chair

 Sit comfortably on your exercise ball.
 Let yourself get used to the feel of the ball with your feet on the ground.